ecoEase/ecoease-ML-API/README.md

 5. Prepare your image file to be sent as input.

-6. Include the image input in the request payload on 'image' key
+6. Include the image input in the request payload on `image` key

 7. Click the "Send" button to send the API request to the server.